devalc/MapPromptMondayCreations/README.md

 # MapPromptMondayCreations
-This is a repository for my contributions to the weekly social mapping project - Map Prompt Monday.
+This is a repository for my contributions to the weekly social mapping project - __Map Prompt Monday__.